Multilingual Normalization of Temporal Expressions with Masked Language Models: Experiments

 We model the \emph{TE extraction} as a sequence-labeling problem following \citet{Lange:Iurshina:RepL:2020:Adversarial/Temporal:MultilingualExtraction}.
 For this, we convert the annotated corpora into the BIO format.
 For the monolingual setting (\systemExtMono), we train one model per language on the gold-standard resources if available or the weakly-supervised data otherwise.
-For the multilingual setting (\systemExtMulti), we train one model on the combined resources.
+For the multilingual setting (\systemExtMulti), we train a single model on the combined training resources of all languages.

 For the \emph{normalization to CIRs}, we train our proposed model with masked language modeling (see Section \ref{sec:approach}).
 In our experiments, we evaluate this model in combination with the multilingual extraction model (\systemMulti) as well as in combination with the gold boundaries for temporal expressions (\systemGold) which serves as an upper bound.